-The course includes a discussion on security policies that can be used to help protect and maintain a network, such as password policy, e-mail policy and Internet policy.
-The issues include organizational behavior and crisis management.
+The course will focus on security policies that can be used to help protect and maintain a network, such as password policy, e-mail policy and Internet policy.
+Topics also include organizational behavior and crisis management.
+(3 credits)

 - ITE 145: Fundamentals of Information Systems Security

 Students who successfully complete this course will be able to:

 - Identify the role of an information systems security (ISS) policy framework in overcoming business challenges.

 - Recognize the relationship between business drivers and information systems security policies.

 - Understand the relationship between regulatory compliance requirements and information system security policies.

 - Analyze how security policies help mitigate risks and support business processes in various domains of a typical IT infrastructure.

 - Analyze issues related to security policy implementations and the keys to success.